onelogin/onelogin-ruby-sdk/examples/rails-custom-login-page/README.md

 implements
 * Login - Authenticate users in a single request to OneLogin with out any redirects
 * MFA - Does MFA verification if required
+* Password Reset with user verification via MFA
+* Self sign Up / Create a new user
+* Onboard / Activate a user
 * User Apps - List apps available to a user and provides SSO links
 * User Roles - Lists a users roles
 * Logout - destroying the local session and revoking the token at OneLogin